IkuinenPadawan/lotto-app/README.md

     for (int i = 1; i <= LOTTONUMS; i++) {
         if(yearsLotto[i - 1] > -1) {
             System.out.println("Got " + i + " right!
 Took " + yearsLotto[i - 1] + " years");
         }
     }

+While-loop for checking if user has won, keeping track of time passed and saving years passed for each lottery number. calculateLottery method returns a randomized array of lottery numbers and saves it to int array 'lot'.
+Then it invokes a method from Arrays class to check how many numbers were the same and saves that number to sameValues variable.
+After that it checks if user got at least one number right and if yearsLotto (where years passed is saved for each lottery number) is -1 i.e. that is the first time user has gotten that amount of numbers right.
+If those conditions are met, accumulated years value is saved for that number in the yearsLotto array.

+    while (!win) {
+        int [] lot = calculateLottery();
+        int sameValues = Arrays.containsSameValues(userLotto,lot);
+        weeks++;
+        if (sameValues > 0 && yearsLotto[sameValues - 1] == -1) {
+            yearsLotto[sameValues - 1] = YEARS;
+        }
+        if (sameValues == LOTTONUMS) {
+            win = true;
+        }
+        if (weeks == 52) {
+            weeks = 0;
+            YEARS++;
+        }
+    }